 Robert T. Stroker

-Dean, Boyer College of Music and Dance; Tyler School of Art; Division of Theater, Film and Media Arts
+Dean, Boyer College of Music and Dance and Division of Theater, Film and Media Arts

 Vice Provost for the Arts, Temple University

 Dean Stroker has presented papers and lectures at numerous music and higher education conferences throughout the United States and Europe, as well as Japan, New Zealand, South Africa and the Netherlands.
 He has been a guest clinician/conductor/adjudicator at the Percussive Arts Society International Conference, World Association of Symphonic Bands and College Band Directors National Association.

 He has published extensively on the topics of music education and pedagogy.
 Dean Stroker is the recipient numerous awards, including the 2014 Distinguished Alumni Award from Michigan State University, Advocacy Award from the American Music Therapy Association, Penn State University Outstanding Alumni Achievement Award, International Musiktage Vocklabruck Award and Singing City's 60th Year Celebration Award.

 He is President of and Producer for BCM&D Records at the Boyer College, during which time three recordings have been nominated for Grammy Awards (see below).
 As an advocate for new music and providing opportunities for music students to work with major composers, he has commissioned several orchestral and jazz words by noted composers such as Dave Brubeck, Michael Daugherty, Bill Cunliffe and John Clayton.

 As Vice Provost for the Arts, he has established Arts Grants for Research and Creative Achievement; a Vice Provost for the Arts Student Advisory Committee and the TU Arts Lunchtime Series to engage administrators and non-arts faculty.

 As Director of the Meadows Percussion Ensemble from 1993-2002, he directed recordings on Gasparo Records; presented numerous presentations, workshops and master classes at international and national music conferences and festivals throughout Asia, Europe, Africa, New Zealand, Canada, and the United States.